 Happy Black History Month!
-Today we’re taking a look at 9 iconically black Disney movies and shows that celebrate black history and African American culture!
+Today we’re taking a look at 10 iconically Black Disney movies (and tv shows) that celebrate Black history and African American culture!

 In no particular order: